Welcome to the History page!

 Our History curriculum is designed to ignite children's curiosity about the past.
 We are determined that alongside historical knowledge there will be a high focus on the development of specific historical skills through discrete History lessons to ensure children know more and remember more.

-We have used the Chris Quigley knowledge webs and various websites such as www. keystagehistory.co.uk and www.history.com to help inform and develop our long term plan and work on the principle that the curriculum needs a ‘forwards and backwards’ approach.
+We are introducing a scheme of work by Kapow alongside drawing on other resources such as www.keystagehistory.co.uk, www.history.com and National Museums Merseyside and National Archives to help inform and develop our long term plan and work on the principle that the curriculum needs a ‘forwards and backwards’ approach.
 This gives children the opportunity to build on previously learnt knowledge and revisit concepts and understanding.
+In collaboration with the National Archives team we are providing the children with the opportunity to partake in online sessions exploring real life written resources linked to their learning.

-Children talk about past and present events in their own lives and in the lives of family members… they know about similarities and differences between themselves and others and among families, communities and traditions.
+Children talk about past and present events in their own lives and in the lives of family members.
+They learn about similarities and differences between themselves and others and amongst families, communities and traditions.
+They are exposed to a range of stories and storybooks teaching them about key events throughout the year and have the opportunity to begin to explore continuity and change in familiar settings.
+Books such as 'The Tiger Who Came to Tea' (Judith Kerr) are good to share and to talk about how the characters are dressed differently than we do now.
+What is the same and what is different?
 Good Early Years practice is based upon an integrated, child-centred curriculum.
 Several areas of learning are important for laying the foundations for developing solid historical enquiry skills throughout a child's primary school education and beyond.

 KEY STAGE 1 AND 2

-We are living in an increasingly interconnected and complex world were questioning sources, intentions and contexts with a critical, analytical mind is vital.
-With this in mind throughout key stage 1 and 2 we learn about key historical periods, people and events through the prism of developing sophisticated historical enquiry skills and trying to develop children's knowledge and skills pertaining to key concepts set out below.
+We are living in an increasingly interconnected and complex world where questioning sources, intentions and contexts with a critical, analytical mind is vital.
+With this in mind throughout key stage 1 and 2 we learn about key historical periods, people and events through the prism of developing sophisticated historical enquiry skills and trying to develop children's knowledge and skills pertaining to key concepts (see table below).
+Our History scheme organises each unit (children study three per year) around an enquiry question.
+Each lesson then considers a separate question as part of the over-arching enquiry.
+These questions are broad and allow children to answer with different levels of knowledge.
+The children learn how to write historical questions and hypothesise and use evidence to answer them drawing on substantive concepts and disciplinary skills together.
+Teachers ask open and closed questions to model and assess the process.
+This helps children to practise recall and understanding and also develop higher order skills necessary for transition to Key Stage 3!

 Investigating and interpreting the past